Discover Adelaide Central Market

 In the heart of the city

 It is actually more ominous than that.
-No urban planner, city or government official, even a corrupt one will suggest moving Adelaide Central Market from its original and present location unless he or she is hoping for a death wish.
-The reason unfolds below.
+No urban planner, city or government official will suggest moving Adelaide Central Market elsewhere.

 History and demographics

 The Market moves 1 million kilograms of fresh produce every month, handled by approximately 76 stalls.
-There are also little shops mainly cafes and eateries on three sides of the stalls.
-And an unexplained camera shop.
+There are also little shops mainly cafes and eateries on three sides of the market.
+Plus an unexplained camera shop.

 The stalls and stall holders are diverse in terms of racial identity and a reflection of Australia as a major migrant destination country.